elicaciocdefarias/nasa-exoplanet-query/README.md

 ## How to use

-Clone the projeto.
+Clone the repository.
 ```
 git clone https://github.com/elicaciocdefarias/nasa-exoplanet-query.git
 ```

-Access project,
+Access the project folder,
 ```
-cd nasa-exoplanet-query
+cd nasa-exoplanet-query/
 ```

-open settings.yaml file and change value of the variables BASE_DIR and NAME. see that *parent_dir have be full path where your project to be localized.
+Open settings.yaml file and change the value of the variables BASE_DIR and NAME.
+> Notes:
+> The value of **parent_dir** must be the full path to the folder
+> where the project was cloned.
 ```
 BASE_DIR: /<parent_dir>/nasa-exoplanet-query
 DATABASES: